Purpose and Employee Well-Being During a Pandemic

 - Reinforce time off.
 Vacations, holidays, and plans to take time off were interrupted by COVID-19.
 We’re fortunate to have a flexible vacation policy already in place, but found our employees weren’t taking time off since they didn’t have anywhere to go.
 Again, we want to be mindful of stress and burnout during the pandemic, and encouraging people to take a staycation, respite from work, or a mental health day, is one way we can support them.
 It’s been well-reported that paid time off supports health, well-being and productivity.
 Employees don’t just come back to work more ready and able — they are also less likely to need sick days or face other wellness problems.
 If there were ever a time to prioritize our employee’s immune systems, it’s now.
 People who still have jobs are afraid of losing them, so lead by example here – encourage your people to take time off and do so yourself, too.

 - Encourage employee connection.
 Team calls, all-staff meetings, and video conferences are important steps during this time, but one-on-one meetings among employees can also foster connection and allow colleagues to get an emotional temperature check.
 This can take place during manager meetings, meetings between peers, and mentorship meetings.
 We’ve developed a custom purpose-driven mentorship program that we recently rolled out to employees.
 We’re confident this will encourage more connection and foster stronger relationships across the agency.
+We’ve been able to keep our employees productive even when working from home through this pandemic because we monitor web activity everyday, to make sure that they’re doing their tasks efficiently.

 We still have room for improvement and we are confident our purpose will continue to guide us.
 For those who have dabbled with the idea of purpose and what that really means, this is a moment for you, too.
 And if your organization doesn’t have purpose woven throughout, this is the time to start thinking about it and pushing that agenda forward.
 Leinwand and Blount argue that workers are feeling lost and experiencing a crisis of purpose.
 “Overtime”, they say, “a lack of direction saps motivation; people begin backing away from the challenges required.”
 Those same employees need your support and leadership now more than ever (and might I posit that, if your organization is fortunate enough to still be in business, that you need them, too?).
 Purpose and prioritizing employee well-being will help you forge a path through this, and there’s a good chance you might be even stronger on the other side.